ahuacate/pve-medialab/README.md

 The fix is to change the UID and GID mapping.

-So in our case we want make uid 1005 and gid 1005 accessible to unprivileged LXC containers used for media (NZBGet,Deluge, Sonarr etc).
-This is achieved in three parts during the course of creating new media LXC's.
+So in our build we will create a new user/group called `media` and make uid 1005 and gid 1005 accessible to unprivileged LXC containers used by user/group media (i.e NZBGet, Deluge, Sonarr, Radarr, LazyLibrarian, Flexget).
+This is achieved in three parts during the course of creating your new media LXC's.

 ### 1.1 Unprivileged container mapping
 To change a container mapping we change the container UID and GID in the file `/etc/pve/lxc/container-id.conf` after you create a new container.
 Simply use Proxmox CLI `typhoon-01` >  `>_ Shell` and type the following: